Beginning with the installation of the Capitol's cornerstone in 1793, the Architect of the Capitol (AOC) established a legacy of sustainability.

 - To effectively communicate the wider value of our sustainability goals.

 The AOC balances preservation, modernization and finite fiscal resources to accomplish the agency's commitment to personal, environmental and financial sustainability.

 Through a holistic approach, the AOC brings people, systems, programs and practices together in a collaborative process.
 The following are key initiatives toward implementation:

 - Measuring, comparing and improving energy performance.

 - Addressing long-term vulnerabilities to the agency's mission, programs and operations.

-This work extends well beyond the Capitol.
-For example, the United States Botanic Garden (a jurisdiction of the AOC) is a partner in the Sustainable Sites Initiative, an interdisciplinary effort led by the American Society of Landscape Architects, the Lady Bird Johnson Wildflower Center, and the Botanic Garden, to develop the first national guidelines and performance benchmarks for landscapes and gardens.
+The AOC's work also extends well beyond the Capitol Hill.
+For example, the United States Botanic Garden (a jurisdiction of the AOC) is partners with the American Society of Landscape Architects and the Lady Bird Johnson Wildflower Center in the Sustainable Sites Initiative.
+This interdisciplinary effort is developing the first national guidelines and performance benchmarks for landscapes and gardens.